Yesa Reservoir: Execution

 In the II Works Plan of the Confederation, which was published the following year, the works were delayed as it was considered that the studies on the regime, flow and layout of the canal and the capacity of the reservoir had not been carried out properly.
 That same year the Agronomic Service of the Hydrographic Confederation prepared and published a study in which it foresaw the conversion of 80 000 ha to intensive irrigation and another 30 000 ha to semi-intensive irrigation.
-For this purpose, it estimated that 619 952 hm³;/year of water were needed, with incidence of use in the summer months.
+For this purpose, it estimated that 619 952 hm^{3};/year of water were needed, with incidence of use in the summer months.

-On 13 November 1928 the foundation works for the dam, which had been put out to tender in the third Works and Works Plan, began.
+On 13 November 1928, the foundation works for the dam, which had been put out to tender in the third Works and Works Plan, began.
 With respect to the Bardenas canal, it was decided to reconsider the route.

-In 1931 the Yesa swamp project was carried out, which was a complement to the 1924 project.
+In 1931, the Yesa swamp project was carried out, which was a complement to the 1924 project.
 It defined the body of the dam and everything related to it, such as the outlets and intakes.
 By then, the problems that had arisen with the settlement of the right abutment and the doubts about the capacity of the inflows had already been solved.
 This project was approved on 30 June 1934.
 In 1933, the contract with the builders was terminated due to different problems.
 By that date the Bardenas Canal was already under construction.